Michaelpalacce/NAT/README.md

 - [x] Only push changed files for watch mode?
 - [x] Download dependencies
 - [x] Definitions
+- [ ] Improved Dependency pulling for snapshots.
+Currently I don't parse the maven-metadata... but also like MEH, it'll be so damn slow
 - [ ] Code Coverage
 - [ ] Push Dependencies
 - [ ] Don't rely on vrotsc, vropkg and vrotest from maven central